- Founder of the left-wing blog, Daily Kos

 - Democratic consultant

-Zuniga's political activism has sometimes sparked controversy.
-When four American civilian contractors were murdered in Fallujah, Iraq in April 2004, Zuniga, writing on Daily Kos, announced that he felt “nothing over the deaths of mercenaries” who were in Iraq only “to wage war for profit.”
-In closing, Zuniga added: “Screw them."
-Zuniga's tirade prompted several advertisers to withdraw their ads from the Daily Kos; some liberal politicians, including Rep. Martin Frost (D-Texas), distanced themselves from his remarks.
-But Zuniga refused to apologize.
+Moulitsas was strongly opposed to the 2003 U.S. invasion of Iraq.
+When four American civilian contractors were murdered in Fallujah in April 2004, Moulitsas wrote that he felt “nothing over the deaths of mercenaries” who were in Iraq only “to wage war for profit.”
+In closing, he added: “Screw them.”
+Dismissing claims that the slain contractors were innocent “civilians,” Moulitsas said: “Well, if your definition of civilian is anything non-military, okay.
+But then al Qaeda operatives are civilians, too.”
+Moulitsas's remarks prompted several advertisers to withdraw their ads from the Daily Kos, but he refused to apologize.

 In 2005 the New Policy Institute (NPI) hired Moulitsas to help it disseminate its pro-open-borders message to the broadest possible audience.
 Moulitsas announced that his efforts with NPI would be directed toward “building a Democratic Party that is focused on winning.”

 Moulitsas wrote extensively against Democratic legislators who supported the Iraq War, most notably U.S. Senator Joseph Lieberman.
 As the Los Angeles Times noted in July 2006, Moulitsas “has made Lieberman's defeat a personal crusade.”
 When antiwar challenger Ned Lamont defeated Lieberman for the Democratic nomination the following month, Moulitsas claimed partial credit, boasting that Lamont's victory demonstrated that “even the most powerful, entrenched forces can be dislodged by people-power.”